Metaphors of Money

 For example, some people are raised to believe that money is the root of all evil; others that only corrupt bad people are rich.
 Others are taught that the poor are only poor because they are lazy and stupid.

 There are many models of money and most of them are significantly inaccurate and based on these biases and misunderstandings of how economies and money operates.
-These biases are reflected by the metaphors that we commonly here, such as:
+These biases are reflected by the expressions, Biblical [mis]quotations and metaphors that we commonly hear, such as:

 “Money doesn’t grow on trees.”